-The eStandards project will elaborate an evidence-driven Roadmap evaluating alternatives and supporting concrete measures on how advance steadily towards eHealth interoperability across borders, cultures, and health systems.
-For the concrete deliverables of the Roadmap, eStandards will engage in consensus building and seek the endorsement of the broad eHealth stakeholder community.
-Following an evidence-driven policy development approach building and extending the experience and results of community-funded EU projects, eStandards will launch a small number of studies that reflect different perspectives to interoperability to investigate measures, alternative scenarios and approaches to overcoming the barriers of conflicting standards and their frequently inconsistent implementations. eStandards will seek endorsement not only for the full Roadmap, but also for contributing guidelines and reports that present evidence and associated recommendations, addressing specific perspectives.
+The eStandards project elaborated an evidence-driven Roadmap evaluating alternatives and supporting concrete measures on how advance steadily towards eHealth interoperability across borders, cultures, and health systems.
+For the concrete deliverables of the Roadmap, eStandards engaged in consensus building and sought the endorsement of the broad eHealth stakeholder community.
+Following an evidence-driven policy development approach building and extending the experience and results of community-funded EU projects, eStandards launched a small number of studies that reflect different perspectives to interoperability to investigate measures, alternative scenarios and approaches to overcoming the barriers of conflicting standards and their frequently inconsistent implementations. eStandards sought endorsement not only for the full Roadmap, but also for contributing guidelines and reports that present evidence and associated recommendations, addressing specific perspectives.

-Figure 2 present the four different perspectives that will be taken into account as we collect evidence for the Roadmap: contributing to the eEIF strategy (WP2), guideline for competing standards in large scale eHealth Deployment (WP4), International cooperation for accelerated Standards development and Adoption (WP5), Socioeconomic aspects of standards-based interoperability (WP6).
-The Deming/Shewhart management practices of continuous improvement will be used here to assure a continuous flow of evidence in the elaboration of the Roadmap that will happen in two circles.
+Figure 2 present the four different perspectives that were taken into account as we collected evidence for the Roadmap: contributing to the eEIF strategy (WP2), guideline for competing standards in large scale eHealth Deployment (WP4), International cooperation for accelerated Standards development and Adoption (WP5), Socioeconomic aspects of standards-based interoperability (WP6).
+The Deming/Shewhart management practices of continuous improvement were used here to assure a continuous flow of evidence in the elaboration of the Roadmap that will happen in two circles.
 We expect that the interplay of these perspectives and their integration with the roadmap, will help break through the barriers of different standardization philosophies and academic debate, to focus on cooperative problem solving.

-The degree to which the Roadmap will integrate these different perspectives and the number of stakeholders including MS that will endorse the deliverables of the roadmap and engage in action, will be the measure of success for this key objective.
+The degree to which the Roadmap integrated these different perspectives and the number of stakeholders including MS that endorsed the deliverables of the roadmap and engage in action, are the measure of success for this key objective.

 Several healthcare authorities have identified quality labelling and certification as an important means to stimulate or enforce the market to comply with national or regional functional and quality requirements as well as to enforce the use of selected standards.
 Achieving this objective would mean making contributions to the EIF through the roadmap that would help accelerate deployment and sustain cross-border eHealth services as well as shared infrastructure in the frame of the Connection Europe Facility (CEF).
 At the same time, resolving ambiguities and supporting incorporation of national needs, national, regional or project based deployments would use interoperability assets that accelerate their deployment.